scikit-image/scikit-image/meson.md

 can get `scikit-image` installed in editable mode for development using a combination of `conda`, `pip` and `meson` command lines:

-- First, create a conda environment with available build and run dependencies
+- first, create a conda environment with available build and run dependencies
   ```
   conda create -n skimage-dev python=3.10 scipy networkx pywavelets pillow imageio meson-python cython pythran
   conda activate skimage-dev